MartinThoma/MartinThoma.github.io/content/2020-12-23-effective-access-control.md

 author: Martin Thoma
 date: 2020-12-23 20:00
 category: Security
-tags: OWASP, Security
+tags: InfoSec, AppSec, Security, Cybersecurity, OWASP
-featured_image: logos/security.png
+featured_image: logos/cybersecurity.png
 ---
 Access control is the act of restricting access to a selected group of people or systems.
 That group is authorized to access the system.
 To check if a person is authorized to access, the person typically has to be authenticated.